chess3official/chess3-whitepaper/community/how-to-mint-guide.md

 A: Yes, Solana transaction fees are very low (~0.000005 SOL per transaction).

 **Q: Can I mint from mobile?**
 A: Yes!
-Use Phantom mobile app and visit the mint page in the in-app browser.
+Use Phantom mobile app and visit Magic Eden in the in-app browser.

+**Q: How do I know it's the official collection?**
+A: Verify the collection address matches `F7w5sWcchWpCP7TznnSqZFRzreP9PW4gU19eZ4QkKj78` and use official links from Chess3 channels.

 ---